TemugenB/TemugenB/README.md

+<p align="center">
   ## Hi there 👋 Welcome to my Github!
 I like to and I'm exploring Cloud Tech 🐍 ☁️
-<p align="center">
-  Welcome to my GitHub! 🧠✨
 </p>

 <p align="center">